Akr4ta/akrata-icon-theme/README.md

 * Sweet for the cursor and folder themes,
 * Catppuccin Mocha as the color reference.

+There are two versions: akrata-icons (the default) and akrata-icons-anarchy.
+The only difference is that in the anarchy version, the menu/view-grid icon is replaced by the anarchist "A" symbol.

 # Install
 Download the .zip file.